 Earth #10, 9, and 8

-Each character is associated with a certain type of tree in the background.
+This is the Earth suit.
+Each character is associated with a different tree in the background.

 Earth #6 and #5

-Each one is then used as the numbered card in that suit.
-And, when placed one after the other, form a panorama.
+Each number card placed one after the other, form a panorama.

 Earth #4 and #3

 And each number corresponds to a certain archetype from king to fool.

 Earth #2, 1, null